Chris-McGonigle/conversion-compendium/README.md

 ## How to use

 Chris's Conversion Compendium is very intuitive to use.
-Upon running the program, a user is presented with four numerical choices with each type of parent conversion required displayed first.
+Upon running the program, a user is presented with four numerical choices with each type of parent conversion available displayed first.

 When an option is selected, a user has to validate their choice, and then select a starting unit to convert.
 A user is then prompted to enter their numerical value to be converted.